n8n-io/n8n-docs/docs/integrations/community-nodes/installation/gui-install.md

     <!-- vale on -->
 6. Select **Install**. n8n installs the node, and returns to the **Community Nodes** list in **Settings**.

-!!! note "Nodes on the blocklist"
-    n8n maintains a blocklist of community nodes that it prevents you from installing.
+/// note | Nodes on the blocklist n8n maintains a blocklist of community nodes that it prevents you from installing.
 Refer to [n8n community node blocklist](/integrations/community-nodes/blocklist/) for more information.
+///
 ## Uninstall a community node

 To uninstall a community node: